cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 While RTP is a generic transport protocol, the main usage has been for transport of real-time AudioVisual data.
 Non-AudioVisual data has typically been data associated with AudioVisual data, e.g., real-time text (rtt), DTMF signals.
 However, at the time of writing this document, IETF is working on a number of specifications where RTP is used to transport other types of non-AV data.

+## Publish/Subscribe

+Publish/Subscribe (PubSub)

+When a publisher publishes data it associates it with a topic.
+The topic typcially describes the semantics of the data (e.g., "water-temperature-data") or identifies the publsiher (e.g., "water-pump-123").
+The structure and syntaxof the topic depends on the Pub/Sub framework.
+Some PubSub frameworks define tree-structured topics (e.g. "factory/temperature/sensor-123"), and allow topic wildcarding (e.g., "factory/temperature/*").
+This document does not define topic syntax or structure.
+Topics are simply seen as token or string values.

+Subscribers that are interested in data assocoated with the topic will subscribe to the topic.
+The Pub/Sub framework will then route published data to each subscriber that has subscribed to the topic.
+The subscriptions and routing of published data is often handled by an intermediary function, often called a broker.
+Publishers will publish data to the broker, and the broker will forward the data to each subscriber that has subscribed to the topic associated with the data.

+Many Pub/Sub frameworks.

+Some Pub/Sub frameworks do not use a broker (broker-less Pub/Sub), but rather relies on other mechanisms (e.g., IP multicast) to route published messages from publishers to subscribers.
+Broker-less Pub/Sub is outside the scope of this document.

 ~~~~ aasvg

    .-----------.          .----------.  observe  .-----------.